BDC Hamburger Icon

 5. Accept your first payment.

-Now that your payment account is set up and your mobile reader or virtual terminal is ready to go, you can start accepting payments.
-Enter the order into the virtual terminal or process the customer’s card using your mobile card reader.
+Start accepting payments by entering the order into the virtual terminal or processing the customer’s card using your mobile card reader.

-If you’re using a mobile reader, typically you’ll select or enter the customer’s items in the app, insert or tap their card and follow the on-screen prompts to complete the mobile phone transaction.
+• Mobile reader: Select or enter the customer’s items in the app, insert or tap their card, and follow the on-screen prompts to complete the mobile phone transaction.

 6. Process a receipt.